wp-plugins/6scan-protection/readme.txt

 = 6Scan scanned my site and no vulnerabilities were found.
 What does this mean? =

 Good news!
 This means that there are no immediate security problems with your site.
 However, you should still keep 6Scan Security installed so it can continue to monitor your site.
-It is quite possible that one of your site’s components has a security vulnerability which hasn’t yet been discovered.
+It is quite possible that one of your site's components has a security vulnerability which hasn't yet been discovered.
 Once it is discovered (either by our security research team or by another party), 6Scan Security will notify you and allow you to patch it before hackers use it to compromise your site.

 = How is 6Scan Security different from an antivirus or antimalware product? =